PhilipDaniels/my-website/README.md

 * Iterate, don't mutate - patterns for fixing
 * Porting C code base
 * Ergonomic hashmap keys - implementing Borrow.
 Use my FileInfo struct as an example
+* Cargo tools
+* VSCode extensions
+* Case-insensitive HashMaps and string comparisons
+* Getting a mutable reference to something in a deep structure
+* Using ripgrep

 # TODO
 * [ ] RSS